ayanalamMOON/ImageToPDF-converter/README.md

 - Wanna add more image formats?
 Go for it!
 - Facing dependency issues?
 That's just a skill issue, my friend! 💪
 - Keep calm and convert on! 🚀
+- Use drag & drop for faster workflow
+- Learn the keyboard shortcuts for maximum efficiency
+- Right-click entries for quick actions